-The museum opened on November 18, 2006 in the heart of Puerto Vallarta, just a few steps from the main square and next to Los Arcos, the Amphitheatre and the Friendship Fountain.
+The museum opened on November 18, 2006, in the heart of Puerto Vallarta, just a few steps from the main square and next to Los Arcos, the Amphitheatre, and the Friendship Fountain.
 This colonial style building was formerly the Harbor Master Office in 1974, then a Naval Hospital, then it was the local Naval Command Office and in 2001 was chosen to become a museum.

 This is the fourth naval museum in Mexico, two are located in Mexico City, one in Veracruz, and this one was originally planned for Acapulco, but due to lack of adequate space, Vallarta was chosen instead.

 The theme of the museum, as you could expect, focuses on the sea, the harbor and the history of Mexico.
-It starts off during the conquest and ends in modern times.
+It starts off with the conquest and ends in modern times.
 There are 5 permanent exhibit areas with paintings, documents, maps, scale models, photographs, navigational instruments, uniforms and much more.
-There are also several guns, cannons and muskets.
+There are also several guns, cannons, and muskets.
 Detailed descriptions of expeditions around the world and within America (the continent), trade with the Philippines, the Nao of China, galleons and more.
 Part of the exhibit covers the beginnings of what would later be called Las Peñas (now Los Arcos de Mismaloya) and later would become Puerto Vallarta.

 There's also an area coordinated with the local Department of Art and Local Culture that is used for temporary exhibitions.
 Renowned local, national and international artist hold events and exhibits in the museum.